This easy meal is one of my favorite vegetarian camping recipes. It's quick and easy to make, and it will keep for a couple of days in a cooler.

 All day marinating is best.

-If you think of it, turn the tofu over every now and then so that both sides get well soaked in the marinade.
+If you remember, turn the tofu over every now and then so that both sides get well soaked in the marinade.
+You can set a timer on your smart phone to ring every 10 minutes.

 You could also substitute 1 tsp/5 mL ground ginger.